Category: French Food & Wine

 Annie: That’s probably because we have so much history and so many ways to train wine professionals in France.

 Dave: every region that makes wine in the world is unique.
-The Greeks brought the original grape vines to Marseilles, France in the 6th Century BC.
+The Greeks brought the original grape vines to Marseille, France in the 6th Century BC.
 In America the yard-stick by which the measure the quality of their wines is they look to quality French wines and want to emulate them.

 Annie: There can also be issues with the basic quality of the wine.
 Some wines, if you take too long to drink them will develop problems with the cork or other things.